convolution1dLayer

 This property is read-only.

-Input names of the layer.
-This layer accepts a single input only.
+.
+This layer accepts a single input

 Data Types: cell